cms-tau-pog/TauFW/Plotter/python/corrections/JetToTauFR/README.md

 ['tools'](tools) folder and it produces a Data-MC FR comparison plots under "plots/<era>/<finalstate>/FakeRates".

 ### JetToTau_MisID
-This script is located [here](../../methods/JetToTau_MisID.py) and is where FR method is been applied.
+This script is located [here](../../methods/JetToTau_MisID.py) and it's where FR method is been applied.

 ### tools
 This folder contains a few helping scripts mainly for calculating and plotting Fake Rates.